 Efficiencies for uncooled engines of all size ranges will be between 47% and 50%, without using an exhaust heat energy recovery system (EHERS).
 In contrast, smaller engines today have real-world efficiencies of 5% – 15%, with larger ones – often using some exhaust energy – generally having real-world efficiencies in the 25% – 40% range.
 Adding EHERS to uncooled engines can boost efficiencies to the circa 70% region, depending on number and type of EHERSs used.
 Multiple EHERSs are practical in rail, marine and stationary engine applications.

 Litus is seemingly alone in working on uncooled engines; they do not exist anywhere yet.
-It is one of the few projects that would quickly slow global heating.
-Once available, uncooled engines – with their many advantages including halved fuel costs – could almost completely replace today’s cooled piston engines, cutting global man-made CO2 by roughly 20% within a decade or so, 30% if largely using hydrogen and / or ammonia.
-In 2017 the global piston engine market was worth $660 Billion.
+It is one of the few projects that could quickly cut emissions and slow warming.
+Once available, uncooled engines – with their many advantages including halved fuel costs – could almost completely replace today’s cooled piston engines, cutting global man-made CO2 by roughly 20% within a decade or so, by over 30% if largely using Hydrogen and / or ammonia.
+In 2017 the global piston engine market was worth $ 670 Billion.

-An illustrated description of a key version of the Litus uncooled engine is an Appendix to the Business Plan.
+A 7-page illustrated description of a key version of the Litus uncooled engine is available.

 Uncooled engines are a least twice as efficient, many times smaller / lighter and – importantly – virtually silent, compared to conventional cooled engines.
 The weight savings of engine and needed fuel extends range and / or payload.
 The small, light engines or gen-sets can be snap-in units, making them far easier to instal and maintain on all equipment, including such as such as oilrigs, combine harvesters, ships, etc. For military applications, there need be no significant heat signature.
 Exhaust can be ducted or diluted, before leaving the item of equipment.